Penny-BC Homes For Sale

 1 baths

-Beautiful, well maintained and vacant 2 bedroom 2nd (top floor) unit in Poplar Place near the end of Back Rd.
+Vacant and quick possession possible.
+Beautiful, well maintained 2 bedroom 2nd (top floor) unit in Poplar Place near the end of Back Rd.
 Nicely appointed with newer washer, dryer plus fridge, stove and dishwasher.
-It has a southerly facing balcony off the living room and a modern looking bathroom and kitchen with newer
+It has a southern facing balcony off the living room, with a mountain view

 2 beds